ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 A few weeks ago, I was trying to make my web-audit processes more efficient, and I stood upon two problems:

-- I tried many crawlers, none gave me the results I expected (false negatives)\
+- I tried many crawlers ([Photon](https://github.com/s0md3v/Photon), [Hakrawler](https://github.com/hakluke/hakrawler), [BurpSuite](https://portswigger.net/burp)), none gave me the results I expected (false negatives, no js parsing, output format, custom properties, ...)\
-- Auditing parameters one by one is way too slow, and not exhaustive
+- Auditing parameter's security one by one is way too slow, and not exhaustive

 So I began coding two tools on my free time: "Crawlz" and "Sulfateuse".
 They attempt to solve both of these issues.
 They are still under heavy development (basically every night since three weeks) and might be open sourced at some point (not anytime soon, no ask, no cry, keep on reading!).